Coherent Raman scattering microscopy: Spectral-focusing CRS

 CRS normally use lasers with narrow bandwidth lasers, whose bandwidth < 1 nm, to maintain good spectral resolution ~ 15 cm^{−1}.
 Lasers with sub 1 nm bandwidth are picosecond lasers.
 In spectral-focusing CRS, femtosecond pump and Stokes lasers are equally linearly chirped into picosecond lasers.
 The effective bandwidth become smaller and therefore, high spectral resolution can be achieved this way with femtosecond lasers which normally have a broad bandwidth.
 The wavenumber tuning of spectral-focusing CRS can be achieved both by changing the center wavelength of lasers and by changing the delay between pump and Stokes lasers.

 Applications

 Coherent Raman histology

+A comparison of a traditional hematoxylin and eosin stain with nucleic acids in purplish blue and extracellular matrix and cytoplasm in pink (left) and a coherent Raman histology image with protein labeled in red and lipid labeled in green (right).
+Specific features, like the lipid membranes, can be made clearer in CRH.

 One of the major applications for CRS is label-free histology, which is also called coherent Raman histology, or sometimes stimulated Raman histology.
-In CRH, CRS images are obtained at lipid and protein images and after some image processing, an image similar to H&E staining can be obtained.
-Different from H&E staining, CRH can be done on live and fresh tissue and doesn't need fixation or staining.
+In CRH, CRS images are obtained in tissue at vibrational frequencies characteristic of lipids and proteins.
+Through computational image processing, these images are merged to yield a histology-like image comparable to conventional H&E staining.
+Different from H&E staining, CRH can be done with little preparation time and minimal tissue destruction making it possible for live and fresh tissue without fixation or staining.

 Cell metabolism

 The metabolism of small molecules like glucose, cholesterol, and drugs are studied with CRS in live cells.
 CRS provide a way to measure molecular distribution and quantities with relatively high throughput.
+For example, a two-color SRS imaging method was developed that simultaneously tracked glucose uptake and incorporation in living cells with potential cancer applications.

 Myelin imaging

-Myelin is rich in lipid.
+Myelin is rich in lipid and therefore CRS images can be obtained at vibrational frequencies characteristic of lipids.
 CRS is routinely used to image myelin in live or fixed tissues to study neurodegenerative diseases or other neural disorders.
+Examples include a CRS method to study ALS and Huntington's disease.